Leleawa/NewLBLTC0re/README.md

-# LinearPaper - Paper that uses Linear region file format
+# NewLBLTC0re - LinearPaper that uses more bug fixes and modules.

 Linear region file format uses about half of the original Anvil region file without any loss of data.